 - (iii) Repossession of immovable property by financial institutions VAT must be accounted under the reverse charge provisions on transactions relating to transfers of immovable property during the process of loan restructuring and for compulsory transfer to the lender, as from 2 January 2018.
 As from 5 December 2019, the definition of the term 'lender' includes licensed credit and financial institutions, credit acquiring companies, including their subsidiaries, as well as a public body or any licensed company which acquired/received from a credit institution any non performing/overdue loans.
-This provision is effective until 31 December 2020 - (iv) Leases of immovable property which effectively transfer the risks and rewards of ownership of immovable property As from 1 January 2019 leases of immovable property which effectively transfer the risks and rewards of ownership of immovable property are considered to be supplies of goods.
-They also become subject to VAT at the standard rate.
+This provision is effective until 31 December 2023 - (iv) Leases of immovable property which effectively transfer the risks and rewards of ownership of immovable property As from 1 January 2019 leases of immovable property which effectively transfer the risks and rewards of ownership of immovable property are considered to be supplies of goods.
+They also become subject to VAT at the standard rate - (v) Amendment to the VAT Law on the supply of buildings On 11 November 2022, Schedule 8 of the VAT Law (95(I)/2000) was amended pursuant to R.A.A.
+423/2022.
+As per the amendment, the supply of a building is subject to VAT when supplied before its first delivery and under any subsequent deliveries within a period of five (5) years from its completion, provided that no actual use has occurred by an unrelated person for a period of at least twenty-four (24) months.